TreeHouse Foods (THS) Q1 2017 Results - Earnings Call Transcript

 Joshua A. Levine - JPMorgan Securities LLC

 Hey, good morning.
 Thanks for the question.
-Dennis, just one quick question.
-You said total – I think it was in reference to David Driscoll's question.
+Dennis, just one quick question, I think it was in reference to David Driscoll's question.
 You said total organic growth was up 60 basis points in the quarter.
-I may have missed it, but I thought earlier in the call you had said volumes were up 60 basis points, which was then offset by 60 basis points of pricing, which would I guess be flat organic growth.
+I may have missed it, but I thought earlier in the call, you had said volumes were up 60 basis points, which was then offset by 60 basis points of pricing, which would I guess be flat organic growth.
 I know there are some business exits, but can you just confirm those numbers, please?

 Dennis F. Riordan - TreeHouse Foods, Inc.

 Yeah.
 That's correct.
-And in the press release, in the back you'll see that reconciliation on total.
+And in the press release, in the back, you'll see that reconciliation on total.
 And, unfortunately, we're somewhat restricted apparently from providing much non-GAAP color, which is what we can do on the call.
 But as we look at the non-GAAP color, the reality is our retail business performed quite well.
-It's kind of buried in that because of exiting the co-pack and food service businesses that frankly were not all that interesting to us.
+It's kind of buried in that because of exiting the co-pack and foodservice businesses that, frankly, were not all that interesting to us.

-So as you look at the underlying numbers and the 3.8% pure volume growth within the company and the 5.9% for the private brands, to me that's the real story here in terms of where we're going.
+So as you look at the underlying numbers and the 3.8% pure volume growth within the company and the 5.9% for the Private Brands, to me, that's the real story here in terms of where we're going.
 And, Josh, as you look at every other food company, all the big ones that are continuously talking about negative volumes, I think it just points to the strength we have in private label here.

 Joshua A. Levine - JPMorgan Securities LLC

 Got it.
 Thanks.
 And then when we think about the guidance for 2Q and touching on top line, I know you talked about seasonality, you talked about the soft consumer trends, then you talked about again the continued drag from co-packing arrangements that you exited.
-But I guess at least in Nielsen we've already started to see trends reverse, and many of your branded peers have said that they expect trends to at least have started to improve coming out of 1Q.
+But I guess at least in Nielsen, we've already started to see trends reverse, and many of your branded peers have said that they expect trends to at least have started to improve coming out of 1Q.
 So I guess with that flat organic growth or even, again, the up 380 basis points or nearly 4% ex the business exits, I mean, should we assume that that rate of growth improves in the second quarter?

 Yeah.
 I think we're going to have some growth in the second quarter.
-I think just the issue is the margin due to the mix.
+I think just the issue is the margin due to mix.
 I don't see any reason why our teams and why private label isn't going to continue to have strong numbers.
 The 3.8% we talked about is a darn strong number.
 I'm not sure I'd ever commit to having that long term, but I think the structural difference we're having here is almost every major retail grocer is talking about emphasizing their private label programs.
 So I don't think this is a one quarter or a two quarter.
 I think this is almost starting to get into a structural change again as the retailers figure out they've got to offer something different and unique, and that's where we have the solution for them.

 Joshua A. Levine - JPMorgan Securities LLC

 Got it.
-And then, if I could, just ask around just the cadence for the year.
+And then, if I could, just ask around just the cadence of the year.
 Obviously again, 1Q is at the low end of the guidance.
-2Q is at least well below the Street, and again, obviously, we were a little bit too optimistic, but you've obviously pushed more of the weight now to the second half.
+2Q is at least well below the Street, and again, obviously, maybe we were a little bit too optimistic, but you've obviously pushed more of the weight now to the second half.
 So you talked about some of the net cost initiatives coming in the second half.
 Do you think that's enough?
 Or I guess, how do you get confident that that's enough to get you to the full-year EPS guidance?

 Matthew J. Foulston - TreeHouse Foods, Inc.